 Questions that arise re forms methods & practices

 For ‘the forum to fit the fuss’, information that describes ‘the forum’ and its suitability in terms of various criteria of ‘fusses’ needs to be available.
-It is the acquisition and analysis of information which will enable appropriate standards to be set and enforced for the benefit of would-be participants and DR practitioners
+It is the acquisition and analysis of information which will enable appropriate standards to be set and enforced for the benefit of would-be participants and dispute resolution practitioners

 Data that could be collected re forms methods & practices